Jay Bruce's 2-run homer leads Phillies over Reds 4-2

 Reds starter Tyler Mahle (2-6) cruised through the first four innings.
 But J.T.
 Realmuto led off the fifth with a single and Bruce followed with an opposite-field shot to left-center to give the Phillies a 2-1 lead.

+“He’s as good as I’ve seen him,” Phillies manager Gabe Kapler said of Bruce.
+“We’re lucky to have him right now.”

-Scott Kingery then singled and later scored when catcher Tucker Barnhart tried to pick him off third and made a wild throw for an error.
+Scott Kingery followed Bruce’s drive with a single and later scored when catcher Tucker Barnhart tried to pick him off third and made a wild throw for an error.

 The Phillies got an insurance run in the eighth on a throwing error by shortstop Jose Peraza trying to complete a double play.
 Cesar Hernandez and Bryce Harper hit consecutive singles before Jean Segura’s grounder to second base turned into a run.